vitorsvieira/go-basics/README.md

 - [99-Best Practices - in progress](https://github.com/vitorsvvv/go-basics)

-Have a suggestion, question or a request?
+Have a request, suggestion or question?

 Drop me an email: vitorsvieira at yahoo.com